 “As entrepreneurs, we neglect the back office.
 We need to get our finances in order from the beginning,” Rebecca says: “You should be obsessive about your bottom line.
-Join a co-working space/incubator that offers an accountant or you could get together with other entrepreneurs and share one accountant.”
+Join a co-working space/incubator that offers an accountant, or you could get together with other entrepreneurs and share one accountant.”

 If you can’t afford specialist accounting software, there are free software and apps like WaveApps that give you great convenience in keeping your books and tracking your cash flow.
-At very least, you can use excel as it does the sums for you and is pretty easy to manipulate.As entrepreneurs, we neglect the back office.
+At the very least, you can use excel as it does the sums for you and is pretty easy to manipulate.As entrepreneurs, we neglect the back office.
 We need to get our finances in order from the beginning.
 Click To Tweet

 On avoiding over taxation:

 Numerous businesses overpay their taxes every year by overlooking various tax deductions — Michael Raanan.

 Taxation has become a burden for most businesses.
 But don’t think about it.
 “That’s overthinking and premature.
 Get revenue positive first, and then worry about that later.
 When you get revenue positive, get advice — you may need to reincorporate offshore into a developed market or even stay local.
 Reincorporate offshore and let your local operational entity be a wholly-owned subsidiary of your offshore entity,” Toro advice.

 For those considering offshore incorporation, Stripe Atlas is a product that promises to help you incorporate your company in the U.S – with a U.S registered bank account, top tax/legal guidance from top American firms, and a free Stripe account for receiving and making payments world over.
 They’ve partnered with numerous startup accelerators and hubs around Africa to ease their acquisition efforts and be an option for you if you’re looking to incorporate offshore.